 When it comes to decorating your vehicle there are the obvious choices, like decorating for Halloween, using pumpkins, spider webbing, spiders, brooms, bats, cauldrons, scary stuff...

-NOTE: Some church sponsored trunk or treats ask that participants not use scary items, like blood, bats, witches, spiders, monsters, or gore.
-It's a good idea because some of the best fun will be had by preschoolers.
+NOTE: Some church-sponsored trunk or treat events ask that participants not use scary items, like blood, bats, witches, spiders, monsters, or gore.
+It's a good idea anyway because so many of your trick or treaters will be preschoolers and toddlers.

-The best way to go is to pick a theme.
+The best way to plan your trunk is to pick a theme.
 Think of it like dressing yourself in a costume.
 Sometimes you pick a theme and throw things together.
 Some of the trunks that stand out in my mind from last year were:

 An SUV which was '70's themed.
 They threw down some shag, hung a disco ball and parked close to the church so they could run an extension cord to a light ball.
 The people wore 'fro wigs and tie dye.
 It was pretty funny.
 So you could do 50's, 60's or 80's too.